AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 * `conf.d/rewrites/rewrite.rules`

 This file is included from inside your `.vhost` files.
 It has a set of rewrite rules for `mod_rewrite`.

 >[!NOTE]
 >
->At this time, a single rewrite file must be used rather than site specific files.
-That file size must be less than 1MB.
+>At this time, a single rewrite file must be used rather than files that are site specific.
+As a general rule, the sum of the contents of the customizable files must be less than 1MB.

 * `conf.d/variables/custom.vars`